 - SiteGround Great for shared hosting plans

-To make money with your blog, your site should be able to answer people’s questions!
+To make money blogging, your site should be able to answer people’s questions!

 Solve People’s Problems or Issues to Drive Traffic